sarahzhao25/algonation/problems/cyclic-LL/problem.md

           Node 5  <--  Node 4 <

 ### Approach
-The idea is to use a runner, one node that will move faster than the other
+The idea is to use a runner, one node that will move faster than the other.

 ### Solution
 See `solution.js`.